We explain the basics behind fixed income investments and corporate bonds

-Fixed income investments generally provide investors with more secure and stable investments than equity, property or other growth orientated and therefore more risky investments.
+Fixed income investments generally provide investors with more secure and stable investments than equity, property or other growth orientated assets.

-If a company wants to borrow money for a number of years it can do so in one of two ways; it may borrow from a bank, or the company can issue corporate bonds.
+If a company wants to borrow money for a number of years it can do so in one of two ways; it can borrow from a bank, or it can issue corporate bonds.

-Bonds are basically IOUs with the returns to investors determined by 2 factors:
+Bonds are basically IOUs with the returns to investors determined by two factors:

 1. The face value that is paid when the bond matures